 BOTA 6007.
-PHYTOGEOGRAPHY (II) (Even numbered years).
+PHYTOGEOGRAPHY.
 Three credit hours.
 Three hours of lecture per week.
 Prerequisite: authorization of the Director of the Department.

 A study of the geographical distribution of plants, with special emphasis on the ecological and historical factors affecting their distribution.